mcamou/scuby/README.md

 ## ADDING SCUBY TO YOUR PROJECT

+Scuby is available in Maven Central.
+As of version 0.2.5 it has been cross-compiled with Scala 2.10 and 2.11.
 To add Scuby to a Maven project, just add the following dependency to your build.sbt:

 ```
-libraryDependencies += "com.tecnoguru" %% "scuby" % "0.2.3"
+libraryDependencies += "com.tecnoguru" %% "scuby" % "0.2.5"
 ```

 or if you use Maven, add this to your pom.xml: